6 easy ways to create an effective typographic hierarchy

 6 easy ways to create an effective typographic hierarchy.

-Creating a strong typographic hierarchy is crucial to the success of any dynamic design.
-It’s the difference between effectively sharing an important message and putting a road-block of meaningless text in front of your readers.
 If you can learn to use the core visual cues such as typeface, color and white space to organize your text elements, you’ll virtually guarantee the proper emphasis for your content and create that all-important focus on your message.

 1. Limit your typefaces

 Don’t use too many.
 Keep in mind that the goal of creating hierarchy is clarity.
 Using two typefaces for one design is a safe standard.
 Why?
 Unless done carefully, combining more than two typefaces can have a distracting and cluttered effect.
-An interesting font always pairs well with a neutral font — one for headings and one for body.
+An interesting font always pairs well with a neutral font—one for headings and one for body.
 Tossing another into the mix could throw off the visual cues that lead the eye through the design.

 2) Complement and contrast